ChiSuWq/BatchGather/README.md

 * In other words, my opinion is maybe a mistake.

-The origin "tf.batch_gather" convert the local batch_indices into global ones.
+The origin "tf.batch_gather" converts the local batch_indices into global ones.

 * Here is the array example
 ![](https://github.com/ChiSuWq/BatchGather/blob/master/Image/example_array.jpg)